Skip to main content

 }

-Request Verification and Security
+Security: Request Verification

 static bool VerifyGitHubSignature(HttpRequest request, CopilotRequest body)